agileapps-dev-com/quick-starter/README.md

-# app-template-cui
+# Master template repository for AgileApps CUI templates.
-Master template repository for cui templates.
+This is a starter repo for CUI template development.